 At its core, project management is following a structured plan to manage time, budget, and resources.
 For artists and creatives, this could mean tracking each stage of progress or working on preliminary sketches.

 Several elements contribute to strong project management skills.
-Since we’ve previously discussed Time Management in this article, now, let’s turn to the next key skill: Planning for artists and creatives.
+Since we’ve previously discussed time management in this article, now let’s turn to the next key skill: planning for artists and creatives.

 Why is Planning Important for Projects?

-This may be a self-explanatory question as the nature of project management is good planning.
+This may be a self-explanatory question, as the nature of project management is good planning.
 But what exactly does this mean?

 Good plans should detail the steps and necessary resources to complete a project, including information.

-It’s vital for plans to be made carefully and thoughtfully.
-Without a structured plan, it’s likelier for you to miss deadlines and go over budget—amongst other things.
-Benefits of proper planning include inspiring confidence, producing better quality output, and mitigating risks.
+It’s important for plans to be made carefully and thoughtfully.
+Without a structured plan, it’s likelier for you to miss deadlines and go over budget—among other things.

-Top 3 Skills Needed for Planning for Artists
+Top 3 Skills Needed for Better Planning

-Skill #1: Adaptability
+Adaptability

 How do you start practicing this skill?